cisagov/tic3.0/README.md

    * **Traditional TIC Use Case –** Describes the architecture and security capabilities guidance for the conventional TIC implementation
    * **Branch Office Use Case –** Describes the architecture and security capabilities guidance for remote offices
 5. **Service Provider Overlay Handbook (Volume 5) –** Introduces overlays, which map the security functions of a service provider to the TIC capabilities
-   * Overlays are under development and will be released at a later date
 6. **Pilot Process Handbook -** Establishes a framework for agencies to execute pilots
 7. **NCPS Cloud Reference Architecture -** Begins to explains how agencies can satisfy CISA's EINSTEIN cloud requirements*